eriklinsen/Lstore-py/README.md

 # Lstore-py
 _PLEASE BE ADVISED: While Lstore-py is certainly functional, the current codebase is in an undesirable state.
 Presently, the codebase does not meet my standards for conciseness or readability.
-I'm currently in the process of updating and refactoring the code you find here._
+I'm currently in the process of updating and refactoring the code you find here (as of 1/30/2020)._
 ## Milestone 1
 Implemented support update, select, delete, and aggregate queries.

 Implemented a hash-table based index over the key column specified when creating the table.
-There is currently no support for creating multiple indexes over multiple columns.
+There is currently no support for creating multiple indices over multiple columns.
 For this milestone, only one index is maintained at a time.
 The index can, however, be indexed over a column with duplicate values (i.e. not all key values have to be unique).